Ressource-Allocation/Containerized-Video-Streaming-For-Edge-Computing/README.md

  ```
  Note that this installation doesn't need a Docker Hub account (Docker for Desktop requires one) but if you plan on using Docker Hub Registries and make your own docker images, you may want to create one.

-You will need to install wget and bc:
+You will need to install wget (to download a video to make our catalog) and bc (dependancy of create_vod_playlist.sh):
  ```
  sudo yum install wget
  sudo yum install bc
  ```

-Now we need ffmpeg, that we will use to create our playlist:
+Now we need ffmpeg, that we will use to create our playlist (create_vod_playlist.sh):
 if you're using CentOS like us, ffmpeg has no repository at the moment, to install this you can refer to [this](https://linuxize.com/post/how-to-install-ffmpeg-on-centos-7/) guide:
 ```
 sudo yum install epel-release